 Also of interest is that Colleyville has more people living here who work in computers and math than 95% of the places in the US.

 Colleyville is a somewhat ethnically-diverse city.
 The people who call Colleyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Colleyville residents report their race to be White, followed by Asian.
-Important ancestries of people in Colleyville include English, Irish, Italian, and French .
+Important ancestries of people in Colleyville include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Colleyville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.